equinix/terraform-provider-equinix/docs/resources/equinix_metal_connection.md

 * `description` - (Optional) Description for the connection resource.
 * `mode` - (Optional) Mode for connections in IBX facilities with the dedicated type - standard or tunnel.
 Default is standard.
 * `tags` - (Optional) String list of tags.
-* `vlans` - (Optional) Only used with shared connection.
-Vlans to attach.
-Pass one vlan for Primary/Single connection and two vlans for Redundant connection.
+* `vlans` - (Optional) Vlan IDs to assign.
+Only used with shared connection.
+Pass one vlan for Primary/Single connection and two for Redundant connection.
+You can update assigned Vlans or unassign all of them, but you cannot change the number of Vlans for an existing shared connection.
 * `service_token_type` - (Optional) Only used with shared connection.
 Type of service token to use for the connection, a_side or z_side. (**NOTE: To support the legacy non-automated way to create connections, terraform will not check if `service_token_type` is specified.
 If your organization already has `service_token_type` enabled, be sure to specify it or the connection will return a legacy connection token instead of a service token**)

 ## Attributes Reference